dhelonious/BuildSystemInput/README.md

                 },
                 "shell": true
             }
-        ]
+        ],
         "input": "default compiler flags"
     }
 ```

-**NOTE**: In contrast to the UNIX-style Sublime Text 3 build system variables, i. e. `$VAR` this package uses DOS-style variables, i. e. `%VAR%`.
-This is, because Sublime Text will try to substitute environment variables in `cmd` and `shell_cmd`, which will erase all unknown variables.
+**NOTE**: In contrast to the UNIX-style Sublime Text 3 build system variables, i. e. `$VAR`, this package uses DOS-style variables, i. e. `%VAR%`.
+This is, because Sublime Text will try to substitute environment variables in `"cmd"` and `"shell_cmd"`, which results in the erasion of all unknown variables.

 ## Installation
 Clone this repository to your Sublime Text 3 **Packages** folder.
 You can find it by using the menu: Preferences > Browse Packages...

+No configuration is necessary apart from using the `"build_system_input"` as target for your custom build system.